antazoey/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/data-bindings-to-mvvm.md

 ## Implementing a Navigation Menu

-The [XamlSamples](/samples/xamarin/xamarin-forms-samples/xamlsamples) program that contains all the source code in this series of articles uses a ViewModel for its home page.
+The sample program that contains all the source code in this series of articles uses a ViewModel for its home page.
 This ViewModel is a definition of a short class with three properties named `Type`, `Title`, and `Description` that contain the type of each of the sample pages, a title, and a short description.
 In addition, the ViewModel defines a static property named `All` that is a collection of all the pages in the program:

 ```csharp
 public class PageDataViewModel